 Summing up

 In conclusion, smart buildings are the future across industries.
-By integrating various technologies such as IoT, AI, and automation, smart buildings can improve energy efficiency, optimize building performance, and enhance the occupant experience.
+Smart buildings can improve energy efficiency, optimize building performance, and enhance the occupant experience by integrating various technologies such as IoT, AI, and automation.

 While the upfront costs of implementing smart building technology can be high, the long-term benefits in terms of energy savings, operational efficiency, and improved occupant comfort and safety far outweigh the challenges.

 As the world becomes increasingly focused on sustainability and energy efficiency, smart buildings are poised to become the norm.
-By embracing smart building technology, building operators can not only reduce their environmental footprint but also enhance the value and desirability of their properties for occupants and other stakeholders alike.
+By embracing smart building technology, building operators can reduce their environmental footprint and enhance the value and desirability of their properties for occupants and other stakeholders alike.

 In short, smart buildings represent a significant opportunity across industries to drive innovation and sustainability while improving the quality of life for building occupants.